 How many projects will be selected for advertisement?

 To support our goal of recruiting the best students to the DTP, more projects than available places will be selected for advertisement to ensure that the final selection is based on the quality of the applicant.
+We aim to advertise as many projects as possible.
 The selected projects will be advertised on the GW4 BioMed2 MRC DTP website, on partners’ own local websites and FindaPhD (which will be arranged by each partner institution).
 Supervisors are also strongly encouraged to use their own networks and spheres of influence to attract good candidates.

 The GW4 BioMed2 DTP will also promote the programme in targeted advertising.
 The title and project description wording you put on the application form will be used on our website to advertise your project.
 Therefore, please ensure that it is jargon-free and understandable to applicants who are not yet experts in your field.